-This food supplement contains several ingredients well-known for having potentially beneficial effects on hair growth - saw palmetto, grape seed and green tea, as well as the amino acids L-arginine and L-lysine.
+This food supplement (the full name is "Advecia - Naturally Block DHT") contains several ingredients well-known for having potentially beneficial effects on hair growth - saw palmetto, grape seed and green tea, as well as the amino acids L-arginine and L-lysine.
 However, there's a potential problem with the amino acids in this product that you should know about.

 The manufacturer recommends a dose of 4 capsules per day taken with food to avoid discomfort of the stomach.
 However, the two amino acids it contains raise an important issue: